getsentry/sentry-docs/docs/index.rst

 Client Documentation
 --------------------

 To report to Sentry you need a client integration.
-The :doc:`official integrations <clients/index>` are called “raven clients”.
+The :doc:`Official Integrations <clients/index>` are called “raven clients”.
 Clients exist for all popular programming languages and platforms.

 .. include:: clients/table.rst.inc